First Destination Report: 2022-2023 Undergraduate Degree Recipients

 Continuing Education Details

-Respondents who indicate continuing education are asked to report their institution and location, and their degree level and program of study.
+Respondents who indicate continuing education are asked to report their institution, location, degree level, and program of study.
+View list by undergrad major of continuing education degrees, institution, and locations

 Working Details

 Respondents who indicate working are asked to report their employer, position title, and location.
+View list by undergrad major of employers, job titles, and locations

 Salary and Bonus

-Question for working and military respondents Note
+Question for working and military respondents.

 Medians are shown when four or more individuals reported salary or bonus.